xperia64/unpacking_devolution/docs/Defeating Devolution.md

 By forcing this function to always read from USB/SD storage, Devolution passes its own validation.
 I quickly wrote a small [PowerPC assembly memcpy program](https://github.com/xperia64/unpacking_devolution/blob/master/patches/preloader.bin) to copy Devolution's payload to 0x93200000 just like the real loader.bin, and also copy the game disc header+dummy BCA to `0x81466d80`, and just like that, I have a drop-in compatible loader.bin without the pesky disc check.
 All it took for Devolution's DRM to fall were two minimally-invasive patches and a checksum fix.
 The rest of the crazy DSP DRM math and other protections were for naught.
 What this means is that Family Wii's and  Wii U's can use Devolution without a 1st party Wii remote or disc validation on a backwards compatible Wii.
-Honestly I was surprised there weren't additional checks to break generating DVVs for these console IDs specifcially.
+Honestly I was surprised there weren't additional checks to break generating DVVs for these console IDs specifically.
 These patches work well on at least backwards-compatible Wii's, but I encountered some issues where games would not boot the first time you ran/validated them on the Wii U (and indeed, I also noticed some instability in games on the Wii when booting them for the first time), so I wrote a 3rd patch which produces a variant of Devolution which generates the DVV file, and exits immediately.
 Additionally, the generated DVVs are 100% compatible with an unmodified stock Devolution, so should any other issues appear with my patched version, the user can choose to use their original copy of Devolution r266.